 Some who are a bit more clever in their response will attempt to sidestep the accusation of hypocrisy with the following overused retort: “I go to high holiday services to reflect upon my life.”
-Oh, go fuck yourself.

 This response falls short of sincerity and logic.
 Two days a year?
 You clean your god damn toilet with greater frequency, or at least I hope you do.
 Reflecting yearly upon your life and repenting (as if that actually meant something above and beyond the New Year’s resolutions that you never fulfill) is like wiping your ass once every 365 days.
 If I need to explain this to you then the exercise of reflection and repentance itself is a colossal waste of your time.

-Know that your average non-orthodox Jew doesn’t give a rat’s ass about the high holidays…not in the abstract they don’t.
+Know that your average non-orthodox Jew doesn’t give a rat’s ass about the high holidays, at least not in the abstract.
 They want the day off from work so they can play the part, claim some connection to the faith, and see who’s dressed the nicest.
 (Don’t you just hate that bitch with the $2,000 Louis Vuitton handbag?)

-One person I know (the one who inspired this rant), goes running off to a very exclusive synagogue in a very affluent area – like off the charts affluent – every year at the expense of her friend’s parents who are members of that congregation.
-Believe me when I tell you, if it wasn’t for their generosity you wouldn’t see her within a mile of synagogue – especially one in a crappy neighborhood.
-For her it’s a day to get dressed up, be out of the office, and rub elbows with the wealthy crowd she’d kill to roll with in a world-famous ocean-side city that inspires envy in everyone who doesn’t live there.
+One person I know (the one who inspired this rant), goes running off to a very exclusive synagogue in a very affluent area every year at someone else’s expense.
+Believe me when I tell you, if it wasn’t for their generosity you wouldn’t see her within a mile of synagogue, especially one in a crappy neighborhood.
+Sense of community?
+No. She has no connection to this community.
+It’s a day to get dressed up, be out of the office, and rub elbows with the wealthy crowd she’d kill to roll with in a world-famous ocean-side city that inspires envy in everyone who doesn’t live there.